FreeTymeKiyan/freetymekiyan.github.io/source/_posts/rewire.md

 });
 ```

 As I commented above, this won't work due to the rigid way of binding a spy with existing method.
 We can only get exposed method with ``sinon.spy(index, 'someFunc');``, or ``sinon.stub(index, 'someFunc', function() {});``.
 Even though we can get private functions with rewire, we can't hook it up with a spy in the original module.
-We could have much more proress.
+We could have much more progress.
 What a pity!

 Anyways, with rewire, we don't need to change our original code.
 Isn't that great?